playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 # Takeaways

-// TODO: Write outro
+As we've learned about React's development through the years, a clear pattern emerges.
+The story of React is one built on a core philosophy that has matured in a number of ways over time.

+Not only do the React teams' actions indicate a long-term thought process applied pragmatically through unwavering support of features new and old, but the vision of React seems, to me at least, that they've kept a wholistic view of the library's usage along all this time.

+Whether we're talking about the virtual DOM, Hooks, or even RSCs, it's clear that React has stuck to these ideals.
+Put another way, no React feature exists in a vacuum.

+It's this consistency and commitment to improvement that makes it clear that the React team has our best interests in mind.

 ----

-Still wanting more, somehow??
+Still hungry for more React learnings?

-Well, I've written a free book series teaching React, Angular, and Vue all at once:
+Well, I've written a free book series teaching React, Angular, and Vue all at once that might spark your interest:

 <!-- ::start:link-preview -->

 [The Framework Field Guide](https://framework.guide)

 <!-- ::end:link-preview -->